coralogix/coralogix-azure-serverless/BlobViaEventGrid/README.md

 **Suffix Filter** - The suffix filter to apply to the blob container.
 Use 'NoFilter' to not filter by suffix.
 Wildcards are not allowed.
 Use the following format ``.log``.

 **Function App Service Plan Type** - The type of the Function App Service Plan.
 Choose Premium if you need vNet Support.

+**Debug Mode** - The debug mode to apply to the function app.
+Set to 'true' to enable debug mode.